A comprehensive guide to salt

 4. Research on salt intake in healthy adults

-One group of researchers who conducted a review of both observational studies and RCTs concluded that sodium restriction has no detrimental effects in healthy people and could potentially benefit some people.
-Therefore, they feel a low-salt diet is advisable for all.9
+One group of researchers conducted a review of both observational studies and RCTs and concluded that sodium restriction has no detrimental effects in healthy people and could potentially benefit some people.
+Therefore, they feel a low-salt diet is advisable for all.15

-However, this finding was contradicted by the recent PURE study, which extensively reviewed data on sodium intake from over 100,000 people living in 17 countries.
-In looking at the relationship between health habits and disease risk, researchers in the PURE study found that although consuming more than 7,000 mg of sodium per day was associated with increased risk of heart attack and death in people with hypertension (sustained elevated blood pressure), getting less than 3,000 mg of sodium per day was also linked to an increased CVD risk in both people with hypertension and those with normal blood pressure.10
+This finding was questioned by the PURE study, which reviewed data on sodium intake from over 100,000 people living in 17 countries.
+This study found that excreting less than 3,000 mg of sodium per day was associated with an increased risk of heart attack and death in people whether or not they already had elevated blood pressure.16 The lowest risk was between 3,000mg and 7,000mg daily excretion, assumed to correlate with intake.

-In 2017, a coalition of three European health organizations recommended an upper limit of 5,000 mg of sodium per day for most people — more than twice as much as the 2,300 mg guidelines that come from other major health organizations.15
+In 2017, a coalition of three European health organizations recommended an upper limit of 5,000 mg of sodium per day for most people — more than twice as much as the 2,300 mg guidelines that come from other major health organizations.20

 If sodium isn’t replaced, you’re likely to develop the unpleasant symptoms of “keto flu,” which include headache, fatigue, and weakness.